Last reviewed: by KINS Researcher Emily

 The thing that actually matters is your trend over weeks, not any single reading.

-Most people first hear about HRV in fitness contexts — Whoop telling you to skip a hard workout.
+Most people hear about HRV from Whoop telling them to skip a hard workout.
 That framing undersells it.

 HRV is one of the strongest non-invasive predictors of:

 Translation: HRV is your autonomic nervous system's daily status report.
-And your autonomic nervous system shows up before almost everything else when something is accumulating.
+And your autonomic nervous system shows up years before traditional markers flag anything.

 Ready to experience data-driven longevity?